shleecloud/shleecloud/README.md

 -->

 ## 👋 Hi there
-JUST DO IT for your happyness. 😆
+JUST DO IT for your happiness. 😆

 ### 👨‍💻 Stack
 - Frontend `Javascript` `Typescript` `React` `NextJS` `Vue` `ReactQuery` `Styled-components(emotion)`